openlookeng/hetu-core/hetu-docs/en/preagg/overview.md

 ### Solution 2)
 CLI has been modified to support creating Cubes for larger dataset and without need for multiple insert statements.
 CLI internally handles this process.
-Once the user runs create cube statement with where clause, the CLI takes care of creating the cube as well as inserting the data into it.
+Once the user runs create Cube statement with where clause, the CLI takes care of creating the Cube as well as inserting the data into it.
 This process improves the user experience and improves the memory footprint based on the cluster memory limits.
-CLI internally parses the converts the statement into one create cube statement followed by one or more insert statements.
+CLI internally parses the converts the statement into one create Cube statement followed by one or more insert statements.
 This change is only works if user executes the command from CLI and not via any other means i.e. JDBC, etc...

 ```sql